Ristolive/alx-system_engineering-devops/0x00-shell_basics/README.md

-11-lists				 lists out all file from current directory and parent working directory 12-file_type				 Prints the type of iamafile from /tmp 13-symbolic_link			 Creates a symbolic link
+11-lists				 lists out all file from current directory and parent working directory 12-file_type				 Prints the type of iamafile from /tmp 13-symbolic_link			 Creates a symbolic link 14-copy_html				 creates a script that copies all the HTML files from the current working directory